bootique/bootique-kotlin/docs/index.md

 `bootique-kotlin` contains following modules:

 1. Kotlin APIs and extensions for Bootique;
-2. Kotlin Script Configuration Module;
+1. Kotlin Script Configuration Module;
-3. Configuration and Extensions for Bootique Modules.
+1. Configuration and Extensions for Bootique Modules;
+1. `JacksonService` which provides `ObjectMapper` with enabled `KotlinModule`.

 ## TL;DR;